JoviMetzger/42Project-CPP_Modules/README.md

       **Or** can be assigned a special value, `nullptr`, to indicate that they don't point to any valid object. <br>
       ***This allows for the representation of the absence of a value.***
-- 🟠 `References` must be initialized when declared, and once initialized, <br> they cannot be changed to refer to a different object.
+- 🟠 `References` must be initialized when declared, and once initialized, <br> they cannot be changed to refer to a different object.  <br>
       ***This enforces that references always refer to a valid object.***
 <br>